I Want To...

 Baltimore, MD 21224 map

 Dr. W. Christopher Golden is an Assistant Professor of Pediatrics at the Johns Hopkins University School of Medicine.
 His area of clinical expertise is neonatology.
-His research interests include congenital and neonatal infections (specifically herpes simplex virus [HSV], syphilis, HIV, and Zika virus infections in newborns), neonatal bilirubin metabolism, routine care of healthy newborns, and pediatric medical education (in particular, medical students).
-Currently, he is the Associate Director of the Pediatric Basic Clerkship in the School of Medicine.
+His research interests include congenital and neonatal infections (specifically herpes simplex virus [HSV], syphilis, HIV, and Zika virus infections in newborns), neonatal bilirubin metabolism, care of healthy newborns, and pediatric medical education (in particular, medical student education).
+Currently, he is the Clerkship Director for Pediatrics in the School of Medicine.

-As Medical Director of the Newborn Nursery, he has been the site Principal Investigator or collaborator on research involving improving safe sleep practices in newborns, screening for adrenoleukodystrophy and biliary atresia, employing functional MRI (fMRI) to study cerebral oxygen metabolism, and using investigational therapies to prevent vertical transmission of HIV.
+As Medical Director of the Newborn Nursery, he has been the site Principal Investigator (PI) or a collaborator on research involving improving safe sleep practices in newborns, screening babies for adrenoleukodystrophy and biliary atresia, employing functional MRI (fMRI) to study neonatal cerebral oxygen metabolism, and using investigational therapies to prevent vertical transmission of HIV.
 He also is the site PI on a multicenter trial of acyclovir pharmacokinetics in neonates with confirmed or suspected herpes simplex virus (HSV) infection.

-Dr. Golden received his undergraduate degree in Zoology from Duke University.
-He obtained his medical degree from the Johns Hopkins School of Medicine, and subsequently completed his residency in pediatrics and his fellowship in neonatal-perinatal medicine at the Johns Hopkins Hopkins Hospital.
+Dr. Golden received his undergraduate degree in zoology from Duke University.
+He obtained his medical degree from the Johns Hopkins School of Medicine, and subsequently completed his residency in pediatrics and his fellowship in neonatal-perinatal medicine at the Johns Hopkins Hospital.

 Nationally, Dr. Golden is on the editorial board of Contemporary Pediatrics and is a member of the Council on Medical Student Education in Pediatrics (COMSEP).
-At Hopkins, he is a member of the Intern Selection Committee for the Department of Pediatrics and serves as an advisor for the Pediatric Alliance, the medical student interest group in pediatrics.
+At Hopkins, he serves on the Intern Selection Committee for the Department of Pediatrics and as the neonatal consultant to the Johns Hopkins Hospital Biocontainment Unit.

 - Medical Director, Newborn Nursery, Johns Hopkins Hospital